-Our courses and books are about the things we do just as much as the things we don’t do, the reasons why we succeed, and unfortunately for most of us the reasons why we have failed to succeed in life too.
+Our courses and books are about the things we do just as much as the things we don’t do in life, with a specific focus on the reasons why we have succeeded, as well as the reasons why we may have failed to succeed in life so far.

 If you’ve made it this far into the website, I’ve now got my chance to convince you to read a bit more about us and about the courses we’ve put together.